code-builders/curriculum/warm-ups/html-parsing.md

 puts html_template
 ```
-1. Next we need to use the `Time` class to parse to display a time, we will want to add the time module to the top of our file with `require`.
+1. Next we need to use the `Time` class to parse and display a time, we will want to add the time module to the top of our file with `require`.
 ```rb
 require "time"